kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

 However, this is exactly the feature intent, best-effort workloads have no KPI requirement, they are meant to consume whatever CPU resources left on the node including starving from time to time.
 Best-effort workloads are not scheduled to run on the `reservedSystemCPUs` so they shall not be run on the `reservedSystemCPUs` to destablize the whole node.

-Nevertheless, risk mitigation has been discussed in details and agreement is reached to add node metrics about cpu pool sizes for Alpha stage so we can evaluate the real impacts of this scenario and postpone any further action to Beta stage or later.
+Nevertheless, risk mitigation has been discussed in details (see archived options below) and we agree to start with the following node metrics of cpu pool sizes in Alpha stage to assess the actual impact in real deployment before revisiting if we need risk mitigation.

 https://github.com/kubernetes/kubernetes/pull/127506
 - report shared pool size, in millicores (e.g. 13500m)